freenas/freenas-docs/userguide/tn_initial.rst

    powers back up.

-Once the user has pressed :guilabel:`OK` or :guilabel:`Cancel`, the administrative GUI appears, as shown in the example in :numref:`Figure %s <tn_initial>`.
+Once the user has pressed :guilabel:`I agree` or :guilabel:`Cancel`, the administrative GUI appears, as shown in the example in :numref:`Figure %s <tn_initial>`.